 Each person’s definition of "normal" bowel movements may be different.
 Some individuals go three times a day, while others go three times a week.
 However, you may be constipated if you experience the following symptoms:

 Eating a poor diet and not exercising are major risk factors for constipation.
-However, you may be at greater risk if you are:
+You may also be at greater risk if you are:

-Many people affected by constipation choose to self-treat by changing their diets, increasing their exercise, or using over-the-counter laxatives.
-However, laxatives should not be used for more than two weeks without consulting a physician because your body can become dependent on them for colon function.
+Many people affected by constipation choose to self-treat by changing their diets, increasing exercise, or using over-the-counter laxatives.
+However, laxatives should not be used for more than two weeks without consulting a physician.
+Your body can become dependent on them for colon function.

-You should talk to your general or family practitioner if:
+You should talk to your primary care provider if:

-Your doctor will ask questions about your symptoms, medical history, and any medications or underlying medical conditions.
-A physical examination may include a rectal exam and blood tests to check your thyroid function.
+Your doctor will ask questions about your symptoms, medical history, and any medications or underlying conditions.
+A physical examination may include a rectal exam and blood tests to check your blood count, electrolytes, and thyroid function.

 In severe cases, additional tests may be required to identify the cause of your symptoms.
-These may include:
+Tests may include the following.

 Changing your diet and increasing your physical activity level are the easiest and fastest ways to treat and prevent constipation.
 Try the following techniques as well:

 If you still have trouble with constipation, your doctor may prescribe medications to help.
 According to the American College of Gastroenterology, linaclotide (Linzess) and lubiprostone (Amitiza) are two drugs that are strongly recommended for people with IBS-related constipation.
 These medications work by increasing the secretions in your intestines, making the stool easier to pass.

 Your doctor may also advise that you stop taking certain medications that may cause constipation.
 More severe colon or rectal problems may require manual procedures to clear the colon of impacted stool, therapy to retrain slow muscles, or surgery to remove the problem part of your colon.